 Podhoretz’s screed inspired Ginsberg to fire back in the pages of the Village Voice: “His criticism of Jack’s spontaneous bop prosody shows that he can’t tell the difference between words as rhythm and words as in diction.
 The bit about anti-intellectualism is a piece of vanity … The trouble is that Podhoretz has a great ridiculous fat-bellied mind which he pats too often.”
 Ginsberg went on to describe Kerouac as “the greatest craftsman writing today.
 He writes continuously, can write a hundred words a minute, and gets better each time … Jack’s style was discovered — arrived upon instinctively, not copied — theoretical-like from a theology.”

 It was all very exciting to read about this wild literary jousting a quarter of a century later, in the 1980s.
 (And it’s amusing to note that Podhoretz would forever remain clueless about the world around him; in 2010, he wrote, “I hereby declare that I would rather be ruled by the Tea Party than by the Democratic Party, and I would rather have Sarah Palin sitting in the Oval Office than Barack Obama.”)
 But it was even more exciting to actually read Kerouac’s amphetamine prose, which spoke to my own ADHD generation as clearly and as relevantly as it had to the original tiny coterie of late-’50s New York City bohemians.
 And not only Kerouac’s words, but also the words of Ginsberg, James Baldwin, William S. Burroughs, LeRoi Jones (now Amiri Baraka) and Gregory Corso, not to mention all the unsung women of the Beat Generation: Hettie Jones, Diane di Prima, Joyce Johnson and so many others.
+[Note: Two years after this essay ran, Tarrah and I would go see di Prima, who died in 2020, do a reading at a bookshop in Berkeley.]
 Those writers and their characters opened minds, told kids like me, from small towns across Flyover America, that there was a much bigger world out there and that we could be part of it.

 On the other hand, the novel’s revved-up lack of a conventional narrative may be just what the doctor ordered in a hyper-attention-deficit era.
 (I’m going to suspend judgment on the film’s negative reviews, including the one by Creative Loafing‘s own film critic, Matt Brunson, until I see it.)
 One thing’s for sure: Even if Amber and I sit side-by-side on the couch in our living room and watch On the Road together, I will never be able to occupy her world, her perspective, or her context as she takes it in, any more than a ’50s-era bohemian could have occupied my world and perspective when I read Kerouac in the ’80s.
 I won’t be able to see Sal Paradise and Dean Moriarty’s search for meaning through Amber’s eyes.
 And at that point, Jack Kerouac will no longer be mine; he will be hers.